Demolinator/AGENTIA_PROJECTS/Agentia_Hello_world/README.md

   A specialized agent that handles simple greetings (like "Hello," "How are you?") and responds accordingly.

 - **Weather Agent**:
-  A newly added agent that fetches real-time weather information based on the user's location and responds with the current temperature and weather condition.
+  An agent that fetches real-time weather information based on the user's location and responds with the current temperature and weather condition.

+- **Joke Agent**:
+  A newly added agent that generates humorous responses and tells jokes based on user queries.

 This project is built using the **LangGraph** library, which simplifies multi-agent workflows with a graph-based approach.